-The new Advanced Skills Training Posts Rural Generalists and General Practitioners Program (AST Program) is an initiative of the Australian Government delivered by the Australian College of Rural and Remote Medicine (ACRRM) to support 15 AST training posts per annum for the 2024.2, 2025 and 2026 training years.
+The new Advanced Skills Training Posts Rural Generalists and General Practitioners Program (AST Program) is an initiative of the Australian Government administered by the ACRRM to support 15 AST training posts per annum for the 2024, 2025 and 2026 training years.

 The intent of the AST Program is to identify innovative training opportunities that develop the skills required by our rural communities and provide participants with a positive high quality training experience.